maxloopinmok/weekly-report/39 - 2023 Monday May 8 to Sunday May 14.md

-As of Monday 2pm this week, I have worked on the following:
+As of Sunday 11.55pm this week, I have worked on the following:

 # Primary Task:
 - To learn how to do better programming and researching to support and contribute to our projects.